netdata/netdata/streaming/README.md

 ```

 #### How to enable stream compression
-Netdata Agents are shipped with data compression disabled by default.
+Netdata Agents are shipped with data compression enabled by default.
 You can also configure which streams will use compression.

 With enabled stream compression, a Netdata Agent can negotiate streaming compression with other Netdata Agents.
 During the negotiation of streaming compression both Netdata Agents should support and enable compression in order to communicate over a compressed stream.
 The negotiation will result into an uncompressed stream, if one of the Netdata Agents doesn't support **or** has compression disabled.